jesdomtri/Resx-Translator/README.md

 # Resx-Translator

 This program translates resx files to a number of selected languages.
-It's very simple to use, so I doubt that it requires instructions or screenshots explaining how it works
+It's very simple to use, so I doubt that it requires instructions or screenshots explaining how it works.

 I don't know how to make Windows trust my application and I have not cared about it either.
 If you don't trust me, you can compile the source code with the following command: